 In autumn 2016, the company further enhanced its reputation in optical metrology products for the horology industry by launching the ChronoTracker; the first production optical device to measure the accuracy of mechanical watches by direct observation of their regulating organ, tourbillon cage, or watch hands.

-The year 2017 has started with further innovations by IcoFlex with the launch of the IcoPack™, a glass interconnection platform used for the hermetic packaging of chips and electronic components.
+2017 saw further innovations by IcoFlex with the launch of the IcoPack™, a glass interconnection platform used for the hermetic packaging of chips and electronic components.